To talk through your exact requirements and to receive a full itemised quote please call our team on 01246 560 560.

 - Preparation and attendance at a final hearing, including instructions to counsel

-The fees incurred will depend on the individual facts of your case and the level of experience of the case worker undertaking the work on your behalf.
+The fees incurred will depend on the individual facts of your case and the level of experience of the case handler undertaking the work on your behalf.
 The stages set out above are an indication and if some of the stages are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
-This can also be arranged on your individual needs.
+This can also be arranged on an individual basis to suit your needs.

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 6 – 8 weeks.
 If your claim proceeds to a final hearing, your case is likely to take 39 – 52 weeks.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information.